|Profile: Sils Maria — (Switzerland), Jul 27 - Aug 11, 2018|

 Sils Maria lies on a narrow band of land between the lakes of Silvaplana and Sils, at the bottom of the Fex Valley which falls from the Bernina mountain group.
 It is a small village, with less than ten hotels and a truly Old World atmosphere.
 It is reached in 4 hours from Zurich via Chur and is about a twenty minute ride from the end of the train line in St. Moritz.
 Across the Lake of Sils lies the Maloja Pass and further west the deeply cut Val Bregaglia or Bergell.
 Sils and its harmonious landscape inspired the philosopher Nietzsche who wrote "Also Sprach Zarathustra" while summering there.
 It has always been one of the most heavily booked mountain resorts in all Switzerland, not surprising given its extraordinary beauty and limited touristic capacity.

 The Waldhaus is a rare jewel — five-star but friendly, elegant but not stiff, large but highly personal.
 Now some 100 years old, it has remained within the same family throughout.
 Some of its many features include: indoor and outdoor tennis courts, a pristine indoor swimming pool, tea concerts, daily dance music after dinner, excellent cuisine and an extraordinary wine cellar — often shown to our guests!
-Its spa features sauna, bio-sauna and steam room.
+Its newly expanded spa features sauna, bio-sauna and steam room.
 The public rooms are spacious and well-appointed.
 The concierge and his staff make everything easy.
-The hotel buses enable us to undertake tours not available with public transportation.
 This is a unique establishment!

 Hiking in Sils offers two distinctly different hiking experiences.
 The Engadine Valley in which Sils lies is one of the highest in all the Alps — wide, gently cut, dotted with lakes and offering magnificent hikes on both flat and steep terrain.
 The Bergell — just a few minutes to the West — is the deepest, most steeply cut valley in Switzerland.
 The juxtaposition of these two valleys allows us to "play" with the weather.
 The Bergell climate is almost tropical, while the Engadine is generally cool, due to its great (1,800 meters) height.
 It would be impossible to detail all the walks in the area, as we've guided at least fifty.
 Here are a few highlights.